 - Log in to your Chase Online account with your username and password.

-- Find “Customer Center” at the top and click on it.
+- Find “Customer Center” in the top left corner and click on it.

 - Click on “Check my application status.”